 I was doing my first film, Balika Badhu.
 My father-in-law, Hemant Kumar, was the music director.
 Jayanta had come there.
 He was going around with some other girl at that time.
 My father-in-law decided that we would get married.
-My aunt was in the last stage of cancer and wanted to see me married, because I was the last girl of my family.
+My aunt was in the last stage of cancer and wanted to see me married because I was the last girl in my family.
 When Jayanta found out that his father wanted him to marry me, he saw me and ditched the other girl.
 He did not know what he was in for (laughs).
 I got married when I was a minor.
 I did not complete my 10th standard.
 I came to Bombay with my dollhouse and my dog.
 Dahej mein hum yeh laye the.
 My father-in-law became both my father and my mother, taking my side in any arguments I had with his son.

 After all these years, what is it that you value most in Jayanta?

 After all these years, it is a matter of habit.
 I value him because he does not criticise me for anything at all.
 He is helpful to others.
 He does a lot of charity.
 Jayanta had tremendous faith in me.
-Despite everything he cares for me and that is his support.
+Despite everything, he cares for me, and that is his support.
 And he is a family-oriented man.
 There were times when I was not there for the children, but he was there.

 Related reading: Husband’s faith and support let a new mother pursue writing

 Do you take his opinion about your work?

 Well!
 He never interfered before or now in my work.
 My father-in-law was my guide.

 Not everybody would allow their wife to work in films after marriage, particularly in those days.
 How did your family react to it?